 Type of coin to collect

-So which coins are best coins to collect in the first place?
+So which coins are the best coins to collect in the first place?

 Choosing coins with your head, rather than buying from the heart, will more likely result in the most profitable choice.
 Too many coin collectors buy coins based on personal desire or preference, rather than buying for more logical reasons.
 Going down the route of very rare or obscure collectable or numismatic coins can be risky as they can be illiquid and require high degrees of knowledge.

 This doesn’t mean you should stick simply to mass-produced bullion coins because they’re the cheapest.
-It’s important you achieve a balance between value and enjoying the collecting process.
+It’s important you achieve a balance between value and enjoying the gold coin collecting process.

 Gold Britannias – A Great All-Rounder